-The Skyscanner logo isn’t just dynamic, and it’s hyperactive.
+The Skyscanner logo isn’t just dynamic; it’s hyperactive.
 At least visually.
-Designers have filled it with elements that seem to move due to their location.
+Designers have filled it with elements that appear to move based on their location.
 This perfectly conveys the concept of a service that helps people travel.

 Meaning and History

-Now it is used by tens of millions of people, and modern features of the service allow you to book tickets directly.
-Travelers freely pay for them and, at the same time, order additional services, including car rental and travel insurance.
+Now it is used by tens of millions of people, and the service’s modern features allow you to book tickets directly.
+Travelers freely pay for them while also ordering additional services, including car rental and travel insurance.

-Such a sharp leap in the development of Skyscanner is reflected in the emblem of this company.
+Such a sharp leap in Skyscanner’s development is reflected in the company’s emblem.
 If the old symbol hinted only at air travel, then the modern version presents a universal sign associated with tourism.
 The brand image was last updated in 2019.
-The designers tried to keep the traditional structure of the logo: a combination of an icon and a company name.
+The designers tried to maintain the traditional logo structure: a combination of an icon and a company name.

 What is Skyscanner?

-Skyscanner started as an online flight search tool until it evolved into a true full-service travel agency.
-Its headquarters is based in the capital of Scotland – in the city of Edinburgh.
+Skyscanner started as an online flight search tool and has since evolved into a full-service travel agency.
+Its headquarters is in the capital of Scotland, Edinburgh.
 At the same time, the brand is owned by the Chinese company Trip.com Group Limited, which bought it in 2016.

 2002 – 2006

-Even though the Skyscanner organization was officially registered in 2003, the site of the same name appeared a year earlier.
-Its emblem consisted of three differently directed arrows.
-They looked like three pyramid ribs (top view) because one of them looked to the upper left corner, the second – down, and the third – to the upper right corner.
-The center was the starting point from where travel began.
+Although the Skyscanner organization was officially registered in 2003, the site of the same name launched a year earlier.
+Its emblem consisted of three arrows pointing in different directions.
+They looked like three pyramid ribs (top view) because one of them pointed to the upper-left corner, the second to the down, and the third to the upper-right corner.
+The center was the starting point for travel.
 Three arrows symbolize a large selection of flights that allow you to travel to any part of the world.
 On the other hand, the junction of the lines can be interpreted as a Skyscanner user.
 The arrows, in turn, can indicate the global scope of the search for air tickets using the online service.

 On the right was the brand name, written in two different fonts.
 The first three letters (“SKY”) were uppercase.
 Their typeface was reminiscent of SoftMaker’s Quebec Serial Heavy, S-Core’s Core Sans B 55 Bold, or Paulo Pedott’s Doris PP bold.
 The end of the word was converted to lowercase but differed from the first part only in glyphs because the designers equalized all the letters in size.
 His typeface was roughly similar to Transmute Light by Typodermic Fonts Inc. The three-arrow symbol and “SKY” were dark blue, while the “scanner” was gray.